NeuroJSON/pyjdata/README.md

 `blosc2zstd`.
 To apply a selected compression method, one simply set `{'compression':'method'}` as the option to `jdata.encode` or `jdata.save` function; `jdata.load` or `jdata.decode` automatically decompress the data based on the `_ArrayZipType_` annotation present in the data.
 Only `blosc2` compression methods support multi-threading.
-To set the thread number, one should define a `nthread` value in the option (`opt`) for both encoding and decoding.
+To set the thread number, one should define an `nthread` value in the option (`opt`) for both encoding and decoding.